Glossary of Academic Terms

 A consequence for students who fail to recover from academic probation.
 Students are permanently separated from the College.

 A professional staff member who helps majors within a division select courses, plan educational programs, and persist toward the graduation requirements.
-Divisional advisors DO NOT advise students with 30+ credit hours on major or minor requirements.
-These students should contact their academic department for major or minor advice.
+We no longer have divisional advisors at Morehouse College

 Highest academic degree.
 Awarded after a bachelor’s degree.
 Morehouse College does not offer doctorate programs.